Do Products Like Spectro Gel Really Cure Acne?

-Harsh summer sun, however, is not a big problem in Canada.
+Harsh summer sun6, however, is not a big problem in Canada.
 Many Canadians can use benzoyl peroxide without side effects, and without irritation.
 The main consideration for the use of Spectro in Canada is making sure skin does not get overly dry in winter.

 When Should Spectro Be Your Treatment of Choice?

 The kind of acne that Spectro can treat better than other products is “bacne,” or back acne.
 Benzoyl peroxide works best on tough skin.
 The skin on the back is especially tough.
-Benzoyl peroxide won’t loosen up blackheads on your back, but it is usually the best non-antibiotic treatment for pimples on the back.
+Benzoyl peroxide won’t loosen up blackheads on your back, but it is usually the best non-antibiotic treatment for pimples7 on the back.
 Use Spectro after your dry off from your bath or shower, but be sure there is a protective barrier between the area of skin your treat on your back and clothes that could be bleached by the product.